YvesDesjardins/tinyApp/readme.md

 ## Usage

 - Create user account
+  - Optionally you can use the test account
+    - Username: test
+    - Password: test
 - Shorten URLs and share the resulting link
 - You can `edit` or `delete` links you have created